- How many ways have you used electricity today?

 The high voltage lines transport the electricity to substations which are located throughout the province.
 These substations contain a variety of equipment used to transform voltages to lower levels, switch current in a line on or off, and analyze and measure electricity.

 The transformation of electricity from high voltage to low voltage is accomplished using the same principle as generation.
 The magnetic field of a coil of wire carrying an alternating, or fluctuating current, is capable of causing a fluctuating current in a second coil.
-In a transformer, two separate coils of wire are wrapped around a magnetic iron core.
+In a transformer, 2 separate coils of wire are wrapped around a magnetic iron core.
 The electricity in the first coil of wire creates a fluctuation in the magnetic field of the iron core.
 That fluctuation then passes through the iron core, electrifying the second coil of wire.
 If the second coil of wire has half as many turns the electricity will have half the voltage.
 If the second coil has twice the number of turns, then the voltage will be doubled.

 From the substations, the electricity runs through overhead lines, or underground cables to transformers located near a customer's home or business.
 Located near the tops of hydro poles or at ground level where there is underground service, these transformers complete the voltage reduction.